eropple/auster/README.md

 - `/steps/##.tag/cfer/defs/**/*.rb` - intended for defining `resource`s.

 ### Auster Cfer Helpers ###
-- `import_value(name)`: Wrapper around `Fn::ImportValue` that prepends the current plan's AusterID to the name in question.
+- `import_value(name)`: Wrapper around `Fn::ImportValue` that prepends the current plan's ID to the name in question.
 - `export(name, value)`: Wrapper around `output` to export the value in question.
-Prepends the plan's AusterID in the same way that `import_value` expects.
+Prepends the plan's ID in the same way that `import_value` expects.

 ## Structure ##
 Auster introduces the concept of _plans_.
 Each plan is laid out as per the following directory structure: